-What about the cost of the different extractors?
+What about the overall cost of the different kitchen design and extractors?

 If you are on a tight budget with your kitchen design and extractors it is tempting to compare prices.
 There is a difference between an exhaust fan and a chimney.
 And you may decide that it would be worth opting for the cheaper option.
 However, it could prove to be a false economy.
 You need to consider all of the extra cleaning you will be committed to with an exhaust fan option.

 One of those factors is the important issue of air pollution.
-It is clear that an exhaust fan is not in the same league as a chimney when you compare how efficiently each option manages to draw out smoke and deal with particles and gasses.
+It is clear that neither a ceiling extractor fan nor an exhaust fan are in the same league as a chimney when you compare how efficiently each option manages to draw out smoke and deal with particles and gasses.

-FURTHER READING ON KITCHEN & HOME FOR HOME OWNERS
+FURTHER READING ON KITCHEN DESIGN AND EXTRACTORS, AND HOME FOR HOME OWNERS